samarkansal/attendify/README.md

 **USE-CASE 1**
 - *Authenticate with Google account*
+</br>**Note**: As this app is not published and is currently using a free version of the Google API, only the project members and the following test users can log in to the web app: [dcbrown@vt.edu, smgruber@vt.edu].
+If you are not a test user, you will not be able to log in at this time.

   Once the system (Server and Client) is up and running...

   step 1: Open this link: http://localhost:5173/ in a browser.

-  step 2: Click on the "Google sign-in" button on the homepage to authenticate yourself with your Google account.
+  step 2: Click on the "Sign in with Google" button on the homepage to authenticate yourself with your Google account.

   step 3: If successful, you will be redirected to your dashboard.